MicrosoftDocs/dynamics-365-customer-engagement/ce/project-service/overview.md

   - D365CE
   - D365PS
 ---
-# What is Dynamics 365 for Customer Engagement for Project Service?
+# What is Dynamics 365 for Project Service?

 [!INCLUDE[cc-applies-to-psa-apps-all](../includes/cc-applies-to-psa-apps-all.md)]